orlandos-nl/MongoKitten/README.md

 For development, this can be on your local machine.

-Install MongoDB for [Ubuntu](https://docs.mongodb.com/master/tutorial/install-mongodb-on-ubuntu/), [macOS](https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/) or [any other supported Linux Distro](https://docs.mongodb.com/master/administration/install-on-linux/).
+Install MongoDB for [Ubuntu](https://www.mongodb.com/docs/v6.0/tutorial/install-mongodb-on-ubuntu/), [macOS](hhttps://www.mongodb.com/docs/v6.0/tutorial/install-mongodb-on-os-x/) or any other supported Linux Distro.

-Alternatively, make use of a DAAS (Database-as-a-service) like [MongoDB Atlas](https://cloud.mongodb.com), [MLab](https://mlab.com), [IBM Cloud](https://cloud.ibm.com/catalog/services/databases-for-mongodb) or any other of the many services.
+Alternatively, make use of a DAAS (Database-as-a-service) like [MongoDB Atlas](https://cloud.mongodb.com).

 ## Add MongoKitten to your Swift project 🚀

-MongoKitten supports the [Swift Package Manager](https://swift.org/getting-started/#using-the-package-manager) for server-side applications.
+MongoKitten uses the [Swift Package Manager](https://swift.org/getting-started/#using-the-package-manager).
 Add MongoKitten to your dependencies in your **Package.swift** file:

 `.package(url: "https://github.com/orlandos-nl/MongoKitten.git", from: "7.2.0")`